 Keswick, VA 22947

 Completed in 1912 as a private residence, Keswick Hall has since become one of the finest golf resorts in the world.
-Spread across 600 acres near Charlottesville, this luxury resort-hotel is expected to reopen to overnight guests in May.
+Spread across 600 acres near Charlottesville, this new American hotel is expected to reopen to overnight guests in May.
 Each of the 48 guestrooms and suites are being completely reimagined with elegant furnishings and modern conveniences.
-Despite ongoing renovations, Keswick Hall’s clubhouse and acclaimed 18-hole Full Cry golf course remain open.
+Despite ongoing renovations, Keswick Hall clubhouse and acclaimed 18-hole Full Cry golf course remain open.
 The gorgeous pool, fitness center and spa facilities are also open and unaffected by the renovation.
 Also opening this spring is Jean-Georges at Keswick, led by Michelin-starred and James Beard Award-winning Chef Jean Georges Vongerichten.

 Montage Big Sky

 Set to open this year, Montage Big Sky will be a remarkable addition to an already extraordinary destination.
 Situated with the Spanish Peaks Mountain Club, Montage Big Sky resort-hotel will feature 150 guestrooms and suites and 39 Montage Residences.
 The sprawling resort will offer a number of impressive amenities, like spa facilities, indoor and outdoor pools, bowling alley and dining options.
 Guests will also have ski-in, ski-out access to Big Sky Resort, second largest ski resort in the country.
 After the snow has cleared, guests have access to the Tom Weiskopf-designed 18-hole golf course.